-All online MBA/GDM courses are paced, meaning there are scheduled start and end dates, and assignment deadlines within each course.
+All online MBA/GDM courses are paced, with scheduled start and end dates, and assignment deadlines within each course.
 Individual course activities vary, but participation in online discussions and group projects is mandatory and forms part of the grade for every course.
 The learning environment is asynchronous, meaning students do not have to be online at a prescribed time.

 Upon admission to the program, Graduate Diploma in Management (GDM) students will receive a timetable outlining course start and completion dates for the cohort group to which they belong.

-Athabasca University may modify the list of courses at any time.
+Athabasca University may modify the list of available courses at any time.

 Students are automatically pre-registered in courses according to the course schedule provided when they commence the program.
 Students are considered registered for courses on the 21st day before the start date of each course as indicated on the schedule.

 A minimum grade of 60 per cent is required for both the assignments and participation components in each course.
-The comprehensive examination, written upon completion of the six core GDM courses, is graded on a pass/fail basis; an overall grade of 70 per cent is required to pass.
+The comprehensive examination, written upon completion of the six core GDM courses, is graded on a pass/fail basis with an overall grade of 70 per cent is required to pass.

 It is each student’s responsibility to ensure that any course and/or examination participation and any assignments and/or examination requirements are maintained and submitted on time.
 There will be no leniency or considerations given to students who choose a double course workload.
 Exemptions to these requirements may be made only by the MBA Program Director.

 A student is considered registered for a core course on the 21st day before the start date for that course.
-Students can withdraw from courses in which they are registered subject to the following:
+After this date, students can withdraw from courses in which they are registered subject to the following:

 Under extraordinary circumstances, students may receive permission for an incomplete status for a course but they must submit such a request to the academic coach before the end date for the course.
 The academic coach will seek approval from the course manager to grant incomplete status.